 The federal judge who heard arguments on June 21 ordered a limited in camera review more than 250 documents withheld by the government to determine whether the information was properly withheld.
 The order reads in part:

 Accordingly, because many of the exemptions asserted by Defendants necessarily depend on the content of the underlying documents, it appears this case is a perfect example where the Court should exercise its discretion to conduct an in camera review of the documents, especially in light of the parties’ dispute over their content and the important civil liberties at stake.

-The limited information the agencies’ produced surveillance program uncovered in an investigative report in the San Diego Union-Tribune in May 2008 describing a security breach at Camp Pendleton, in which staff had stolen classified information and passed it along to local law enforcement agencies and defense contractors.
+The FOIA requests seek information from the FBI, the National Joint Terrorism Task Force and any other joint terrorism task force regarding a surveillance program uncovered in an investigative report in the San Diego Union-Tribune in May 2008 describing a security breach at Camp Pendleton, in which staff had stolen classified information and passed it along to local law enforcement agencies and defense contractors.
 The article reported that “more than 100 FBI and Defense Department files” indicated that the plaintiffs, CAIR-CA and its San Diego chapter public relations director, may have been monitored by a surveillance program targeting Muslim groups.

 The initial FOIA request was simple: Was surveillance conducted on law abiding Muslim residents of Southern California based solely on their religion?
 Is this surveillance continuing?
 Who authorized it and why?